zutierrez/ecem202a_project/docs/proposal.md

 ### 9.a.
 Papers

 List the key papers that you have identified relating to your project idea, and describe how they related to your project.
 Provide references (with full citation in the References section below).
-- CONVINCE: Collaborative Cross-Camera Video Analytics at the Edge
-  - Cross-camera communication approach for image classification with edge devices
+- CONVINCE: Collaborative Cross-Camera Video Analytics at the Edge: Cross-camera communication approach for image classification with edge devices.
-- CamThings: IoT Camera with Energy-Efficient Communication by Edge Computing based on Deep Learning
-  - Energy-effecient method of minimizing redundant classified images sent to a shared cloud service.
+- CamThings: IoT Camera with Energy-Efficient Communication by Edge Computing based on Deep Learning: Energy-effecient method of minimizing redundant classified images sent to a shared cloud service.
-- Parallel Inclusive Communication for Connecting Heterogeneous IoT Devices at the Edge
-  - Methods for parallel communication using BLE and Wifi for heterogenous edge devices.
+- Parallel Inclusive Communication for Connecting Heterogeneous IoT Devices at the Edge: Methods for parallel communication using BLE and Wifi for heterogenous edge devices.

 ### 9.b.
 Datasets